symopsio/examples/approve_circleci_job/README.md

-# Sym Approvals Quickstart
+# Approving a CircleCI Job with Sym

-This is a starter template to get a Sym Deployment Approval Flow set up for your team.
+This section illustrates how to use the [Sym Orb](https://circleci.com/developer/orbs/orb/sym/sym) in your CircleCI pipeline and how to approve a CircleCI job with hooks

+## Turotial
+Check out a step-by-step tutorial [here](https://docs.symops.com/docs/circleci-and-sym).

 # Sequence diagram of the approval process

 ![](img/deploy_sequence.jpg)

-## Gating a CircleCI step with a Sym Approval
+## Gating a CircleCI job with a Sym Approval

-This approval flow will get triggered once the `sym/request` step is reached in a CircleCI workflow.
-Once approved, Sym will resume the workflow from the `wait_for_sym_approval` step.
+This approval flow will be triggered by the `sym/request` job in your CircleCI workflow.
+Once approved, Sym will automatically resume the workflow after the `wait_for_sym_approval` job.

 ```yaml
 # Add the Sym orb to your config.yml